 - Ability to respect and relate to people from various backgrounds

-- Be available for 3-4 hours a week to dedicate to CASA work
+- Be available to dedicate 2-3 hours per week to CASA work

 - Commit to the length of a case (average 15-18 months)